 \section{Conclusions and Perspectives}

-In this work, we have introduced MiSSOC, a novel algorithm to solve complex MINLPs by building surrogate models that are both accurate and more computationally tractable.
-The original complex functions are approximated with smooth additive regression models fitted on sampled data with a $B-$spline approach.
-The surrogate problem is then built by replacing the original functions with their approximation through a formulation inspired by the classical multiple-choice model.
+In this work, we have introduced MISSOC, a novel algorithm to solve challenging MINLPs by building surrogate problems that are both accurate and more computationally tractable.
+The original complicating functions are approximated with smooth additive regression models fitted on sampled data with a $B-$spline approach.
+The surrogate problem is then built by replacing the original functions with their approximation through a formulation inspired by the classical multiple choice model.

-The novelty of MiSSOC lies in its capability to incorporate expert or theoretical knowledge into the surrogate problem.
+The novelty of MISSOC lies in its capability to incorporate expert or theoretical knowledge into the surrogate problem.
 When such information is available, our methodology allows the inclusion of constraints on the approximated function in terms of global shape or pointwise behavior.
 Shape constraints include bounds, monotonicity and curvature requirements imposed on the estimated function over the entire observed domain.
 For this, we have extended the existing methodology for shape-constrained smooth regression in the univariate case to the shape-constrained smooth additive regression model in the multivariate setting.
-The capability of incorporating these constraints into the estimated function makes MiSSOC a data-driven and knowledge-driven approach for building surrogates of complex MINLPs, thus filling a gap in the literature and offering a novel optimization framework for MINLPs.
+The capability of incorporating these constraints into the estimated function makes MISSOC a data-driven and knowledge-driven approach for building surrogates of challenging MINLPs, thus filling a gap in the literature and offering a novel optimization framework for MINLPs.

-A set of experiments, including benchmark instances and a real-world case study, proves that MiSSOC is a competitive algorithm for finding good quality solutions of challenging MINLPs.
-In particular, the best results are achieved when MiSSOC is combined with the SC-MINLP solver.
-In this setting, high-quality solutions with very low computational cost are consistently obtained, outperforming well-known state-of-the-art solvers.
-This advantage is due to the exploitation of the separable structure of the surrogate MINLPs by the SC-MINLP algorithm.

-Given the successful results obtained with MiSSOC on MINLPs where the complexity lies in the objective function, a direct continuation of the experimental analysis is to test instances with complexities in the constraints.
-This can be done directly since the algorithm is already designed to handle such cases.
-However, in this context, tailored relaxation strategies could also be designed to improve the tractability of such problems.
-One possible direction is to explore under or overestimation of the constraint functions across the entire domain.
-So far, this has only been implemented in a simple pointwise manner.
-Extending these ideas to the whole domain is a nontrivial task that would require further methodological development.